 A heavy drone requires more power to get lifted in the air than a lighter drone.
-So, to get higher flight time with the same battery, you will have to cut down the weight of the drone as much as possible.
+So, to get higher flight times with the same battery, you will have to cut down the weight of the drone as much as possible.

 The weight of a drone is increased when more add-ons are added, like cameras or prop guards.
 These add-ons add functionality or protection at the expense of flight time.
 So, it’s a trade-off between the two.

-A sample test conducted on Parrot AR Drone 2.0 with added load vs. flight time graph shows the following behavior.
+A sample test conducted on Parrot AR Drone 2.0 with added load vs. flight time graph shows the following behaviour.
 Note that as we add more weight, the flight times decrease.

 Remember that when it comes to flight time optimization, every gram matters.

 Motor & propeller types

-If you are getting off the shelf drone from companies like DJI or Yuneec, you don’t have to worry about the right motor and propellers as they are already well-optimized for the flight time.
-However, if you are someone who like to assemble things from scratch once in a while, do remember that the choice of motor and propeller has a significant impact on flight time for the same battery.
+If you are getting off-the-shelf drones from companies like DJI or Yuneec, you don’t have to worry about the right motor and propellers as they are already well-optimized for the flight time.
+However, if you are someone who likes to assemble things from scratch once in a while, do remember that the choice of motor and propeller has a significant impact on flight time for the same battery.

 First of all, the pitch of the propeller has to be according to the max load you will be lifting.
 High loads require high pitch props, but they have more drag and hence consume more power.
 If you are just going to fly around without any additional gears, go for a low pitch propeller set to maximize battery timing.